How Benchmark Prediction from Fewer Data Misses the Mark: Introduction

 \paragraph{AIPW is an overlooked exception to the rule.} One notable exception is a method inspired by augmented inverse propensity weighting (\textsc{AIPW})---used in other statistical applications---that we introduce in the context of benchmark prediction. \textsc{AIPW} reliably outperforms \textsc{Random-Sampling} both under interpolation and extrapolation.
 Although it sometimes performs worse than \textsc{Random-Sampling-Learn} when targets resemble sources, it consistently maintains an advantage when they do not, thanks to being a consistent estimator.
 However, as illustrated in Figure~\ref{fig:banner} (right), even \textsc{AIPW} sees diminishing improvements as target models’ accuracies exceed those of the sources.

-To more systematically examine the generalization of benchmark prediction methods, we calculate the \emph{model similarity}~\citep{Mania2019ModelSM}, quantifying how closely the predictions of each target model match those of the source models used in training.
+\paragraph{Benchmark prediction relies on model similarity.} To more systematically examine the generalization of benchmark prediction methods, we calculate the \emph{model similarity}~\citep{Mania2019ModelSM}, quantifying how closely the predictions of each target model match those of the source models used in training.
 We observe a strong negative correlation between model similarity and estimation gap: methods that beat \textsc{Random-Sampling} tend to do so primarily for targets similar to sources, while accuracy on disimilar models deteriorates.
 In contrast, \textsc{Random-Sampling} exhibits neutral correlation, providing consistent (albeit less accurate) estimates regardless of similarity.

 \paragraph{Main takeaway.} Our findings suggest that while benchmark prediction techniques can be useful in specific scenarios, their reliance on similarity between source and target models poses a risk of misestimating the performance of new models.
 This underscores the importance of applying these methods with caution, especially for evaluating models that significantly deviate from previous ones.